anthonychu/functions-log-suppression/README.md

 Some logs from the Azure Functions Job Host can be disabled in **host.json**, while others cannot.

 All log settings can be configured with app settings.
-In the below examples, anything prefixed with `AzureFunctionsJobHost` can also be placed in host.json like this:
+In the below examples, anything prefixed with `AzureFunctionsJobHost` can also be placed in host.json.
+For example, `AzureFunctionsJobHost:logging:logLevel:default` can be configured like this in host.json:

 ```json
 {